tgstoecker/RAW-ABS/README.md

 The included environment.yaml file can be used to install all required software into an isolated Conda environment with a name of your choice - in the following we will call it "snakemake-MuWU":

-`conda env create --name snakemake-R-A-B-P --file environment.yaml`
+`conda env create --name RAW-ABS --file environment.yaml`

 Activating the environment
 To activate the snakemake-tutorial environment, execute

-`conda activate snakemake-R-A-B-P`
+`conda activate RAW-ABS`

 Now you can use the installed tools and our workflow without any software dependency issues.
 For detailed options of snakemake see:

-Should you want to remove the conda environment, execute `conda env remove -n snakemake-R-A-B-P`
+Should you want to remove the conda environment, execute `conda env remove -n RAW-ABS`

 using Snakemake and an elaborate YAML or JSON file to control all options